How Weight Watchers calculates your goal weight: Women and men of all types join Weight Watchers, so how does WW determine what your goal weight is?

 - and so on

-But, using a weight loss goal of 5-10% of your body weight is a pretty rough estimate.
-Here are 3 better ways to estimate your Weight Watchers goal weight:
+Using a weight loss goal of 10% of your body weight is a good start, but a pretty rough estimate of an actual healthy goal weight for your height.
+Here are 3 better ways to estimate your long-term Weight Watchers goal weight:

-WeightWatchers.com has a free weight-goal calculator.
+WeightWatchers.com has a free BMI calculator.
 This simple tool calculates a healthy weight range based on your height, and is available here.

 There’s also a good calculator for determining a healthy goal weight here.